Jinx (DC Comics): Fictional character biography

-Later, in a storyline in Outsiders (vol. 3) #12–15 (July–October 2004), frequent Captain Marvel archenemy Dr. Sivana freed Jinx, Mammoth and Gizmo from Alcatraz.
-Having summoned teammate Psimon and having brought her teammate Shimmer back to life after she had been turned into glass and shattered, Sivana put the team to work for him in a scheme to short sell Lexcorp stock by having them steal its accounts from its corporate building in Metropolis, and then driving down the stock by killing all the people in the building.
-Sivana also had them destroy two other Lexcorp properties.
-At the latter of the two, a microchip processor factory of Lexcorp's subsidiary, Kellacor, the Five were confronted by the Outsiders.
-After escaping, the criminally unsophisticated Five urged Sivana to take Lexcorp's nuclear missile facility near Joshua Tree, California.
-When Sivana refused, Psimon asserted that they would take it anyway, and in response, Sivana killed Gizmo with a laser blast to the head, and severed relations with the remaining four, warning them that he would kill them if they ever crossed his path again.
-The Five decided to enact their plan to take the facility and fire a nuclear missile at Canada, but were defeated by the Outsiders.
-Mammoth was returned to Alcatraz Island, but Jinx and the other members of the Five remain at large.
+In a storyline in Outsiders (vol. 3) #12–15 (July–October 2004), Doctor Sivana frees Jinx, Mammoth, and Gizmo from Alcatraz.
+Having summoned teammate Psimon and brought Shimmer back to life, Sivana puts the team to work for him in a scheme to short sell Lexcorp stock.
+Following a battle with the Outsiders, the Five urge Sivana to take Lexcorp's nuclear missile facility near Joshua Tree, California.
+When Sivana refuses, Psimon asserted that they will take it anyway, and in response, Sivana kills Gizmo with a laser blast to the head and severs relations with the remaining four, warning them that he will kill them if they ever cross his path again.

-She was later seen among the new Injustice League, and is one of the villains featured in Salvation Run.
+Jinx later appears as a member of the new Injustice League, and is one of the villains featured in Salvation Run.
 She is one of the villains sent to retrieve the Get Out of Hell free card from the Secret Six.

 As part of DC Comics' 2011 reboot of its continuity, The New 52, Jinx is a member of the Fearsome Five, which is part of the Secret Society, and allies with The Crime Syndicate.
 She is sent with the other members of the Fearsome Five, Mammoth, Gizmo, Shimmer and Psimon, along with Doctor Psycho and Hector Hammond to fight against Cyborg and the Metal Men.
 She ends up defeated by Lead.

 In DC's 2016 relaunch of its titles, DC Rebirth, Jinx appears as a member of the Fearsome Five.
+She is depicted as having pink hair and the ability to manipulate probability, making her resemble her animated counterpart.

 Powers and abilities

-Jinx is a formidable elemental sorceress who draws her magic from the solid, natural ground.
-This is why she must have contact between the ground and her bare feet at all times, or else her magical effects become weakened or lost altogether.
-Her elemental abilities include, but are not limited to: generating powerful force blasts, conjuring wind bursts, summoning emerald flames, creating earth tremors, creating illusions, and even dissolving solid matter.
-Jinx also has precognitive abilities that allow her to sense dangerous events moments before they occur.
-Jinx has an ability to converse with the Earth itself, in order to gently manipulate even greater magic stored there.
-She may have other mystical abilities as well, although none are certain.